myowjaYOY/program-tracker/docs/programs-page-business-logic.md

 ### Scope

-This document explains the end‑to‑end business logic that powers the Programs page: Program Info, Financials, Payments, Items, and Tasks tabs.
+This doc explains the end‑to‑end business logic that powers the Programs page: Program Info, Financials, Payments, Items, and Tasks tabs.
 It includes frontend behaviors, validation rules, API interactions, and SQL logic that is executed on the database.

 ## Entities and Key Fields